Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation

 \subsubsection{Benchmarks}

 We evaluate the performance of our proposed AdaSolver on four widely used benchmarks of NP-hard synthesis problem families and a challenging real-world Anonymous dataset.
-The synthesis datasets include the set covering, combinatorial auctions, capacitated facility location and maximum independent set.
-We follow the conventional data generation settings in \cite{gasse2019exact}, \cite{gupta2020hybrid} and \cite{gupta2022lookback}.
-In each benchmark, we generate $10000$ training instances and $2000$ validation instances for AdaSolver.
-For the final evaluation, we generate an in-distribution testing set of 32 instances $D_1$, and five transfer sets $D_2-D_6$ of 32 instances with larger scales.
-We emphasize that the instance scales in the transfer datasets increase in order and the maximum scale of the dataset is much larger than that in the previous works.
-The Anonymous dataset is a well-recognized real-world dataset consisting of a curated subset of the challenge MILPLIB library.
-It consists of large-scale instances with 98 for training, 20 for validation and 20 for testing.
-The instances in the Anonymous dataset have an average of 49603 constraints and 37881 variables.
+The synthesis datasets include the set covering, combinatorial auctions, capacitated facility location and maximum independent set problems.
+The data generation settings follow the conventions established in \cite{gasse2019exact}, \cite{gupta2020hybrid}, and \cite{gupta2022lookback}.
+In each benchmark, we generate 10,000 training instances and 2,000 validation instances for AdaSolver.
+For the final evaluation, we generate an in-distribution testing set of 32 instances $D_1$.
+Additionally, we generate five transfer sets $D_2-D_6$, each containing 32 instances with larger sizes.
+We emphasize that the instance sizes in the transfer datasets increase in order, with the maximum size much larger than those used in previous works.
+The Anonymous dataset, a curated subset of the MILPLIB library, is a well-known real-world dataset.
+It consists of the large-size instances with 98 for training, 20 for validation and 20 for testing.
+On average, the instances in the Anonymous dataset contain 49,603 constraints and 37,881 variables.

-We report the instances' scale for each benchmark in Table \ref{table:instance_stat}.
-Due to the limited space, More information about benchmarks and instance generation for the synthesis datasets can be found in Appendix \ref{appendix:benchmarks}.
+We report the instances' size for each synthesis benchmark in Table \ref{table:instance_stat}.
+Further details regarding the benchmarks and instance generation for the synthesis datasets can be found in Appendix \ref{appendix:benchmarks}, due to space limitations.